Tes3awy/Send-Config-From-File-To-Devices/README.md

 **The Python script runs as following:**

 1. Reads IP addresses in `data/device_ip_list.txt`.
-2. Checks if those IP addresses are valid IPv4 addresses.
+2. Checks if those IP addresses are valid IPv4 addresses using built-in Python3 `ipaddress` module.
 3. Pings those IP addresses using [Ping3](https://github.com/kyan001/ping3) to check reachability.
    - If an IP address is <span style="color: red;">UNREACHABLE</span> for whatever reason, then this IP is added to `data/failure.txt` with its error message.
    - If an IP address is <span style="color: green;">REACHABLE</span>, then this IP is added to `data/success.txt`.